 The central limit theorem is a method to identify the specific characteristics of the sampling distribution of the sample mean without going through the process of extracting multiple samples from the population.

-The distribution used to compute probability about individuals is population distribution and the distribution used to get statistics from samples is sampling distribution.
+The distribution used to compute probability about individuals is population distribution and the distribution used to compute the probability of statistics from samples is sampling distribution.

 Whatever is being asked about must be normally distributed.